-We first achieved positive cash flows from operations during the fourth quarter of 2014, a trend that we expect to continue in 2015.
-We expect the business to be cash flow positive and profitable for the calendar year 2015 and beyond.
-We believe our net working capital and long term marketable securities balance of \$102.0 million as of March 31, 2015, along with revenues from increasing product sales, will be sufficient to finance the Company including our increased research and development activities.
+We believe our net working capital and long term marketable securities balance of \$102.8 million as of June 30, 2015, along with revenues from increasing product sales, will be sufficient to finance the Company including our increased research and development activities and our expected clinical trials.

 We are progressing with our Phase IV post-marketing commitments for Oxtellar XR and Trokendi XR.
-The work we are completing to meet our Food and Drug Administration ("FDA") commitments may also have applicability in life-cycle management.
+The work we are completing to meet our Food and Drug Administration (FDA) commitments may also have applicability in life-cycle management.

 We have received several Paragraph IV Notice Letters concerning Oxtellar XR and Trokendi XR from various third-parties.
-In response to these Paragraph IV notice letters, we have filed several complaints against these third parties alleging infringement of our intellectual property rights.
+In response to these Paragraph IV notice letters, we have filed initiated litigation against these third parties alleging infringement of our intellectual property rights.
 We intend to vigorously defend our intellectual property rights in each of these cases and we anticipate continuing to incur increasing amounts of legal fees and related expenses for these cases as they progress (See Part II, Item 1-Legal Proceedings in this Quarterly Report on Form 10-Q for additional information).

 Oxtellar XR was one of several products prescribed to children whose safety profile was reviewed at a Pediatric Advisory Committee meeting in March 2015.
 The committee voted for the FDA to continue their safety monitoring of this product per their current routine.
-As part of the preparation for this committee review, FDA noted that safety information in the Oxtellar XR package insert should be updated to reflect the same information as exists in the package insert of Reference Listed Drug, Trileptal.
-An update to the product's package insert is in progress.
+As part of the preparation for this committee review, the FDA noted that safety information in the Oxtellar XR package insert should be updated to reflect the same information as exists in the package insert of Reference Listed Drug, Trileptal, and, accordingly, we have submitted the revised version of the package insert to the FDA for review.

 Product Candidates.
-We are developing SPN-810 (molindone hydrochloride) as a novel treatment for impulsive aggression in patients who have ADHD and are being treated with standard ADHD treatment, and SPN-812 (viloxazine hydrochloride) for the treatment of ADHD.
-We expect to progress SPN-810 into Phase III testing in the fourth quarter of 2015 and SPN-812 into Phase IIb trials in the fourth quarter of 2015.
+We are developing SPN-810 (molindone hydrochloride) as a novel treatment for impulsive aggression in patients who have ADHD and who are being treated with standard ADHD treatment, and SPN-812 (viloxazine hydrochloride) for the treatment of ADHD.
+We expect to initiate the Phase III program for SPN-810 in the fourth quarter of 2015 and initiate the Phase IIb program for SPN-812 in the fourth quarter of 2015.